vgs2/vgs2/README.md

 ### Hello.
 Welcome to my Github profile.

 ### About me:
 - 🌱 **I love anything related to data!
-Specially Data Engineering.**
+Specially Data Engineering and Data Science.**
 - 👷‍ I'm currently working as a backend developer at Echoenergia, orchestrating automation tasks and data pipelines.
 - 🔍 I'm mainsly a Python programmer, with soime experience in other languages such as Go and C.
 - 📂 I am a Linux user, I go back and forth between some distros.
 I'm currently using Mint.